spcourse/populations-oo/90 final experiment/contents.md

 ![](phase9.gif){: width="80%"}

 As you can see here, the population of rabbits is not stable.
 The rabbits die out at around iteration 100.
-Your goal is to set the birth rate of foxes to 0.05 and find a birth rate of rabbits that makes the population relatively stable (there are always between 10 and 50 rabbits in the system for at least 200 iterations).
+Your goal is to set the birth rate of foxes to 0.05 and find a birth rate of rabbits that makes the population relatively stable.
+I.e., the rabbits don't die out, but they also don't overpopulate the system.

+Since there is chance involved and this is a highly chaotic system, you can never guarantee an outcome a 100%, so let's define stable as follows: For at least half the experiments, there are between 10 and 50 rabbits in the system after 200 iterations.

 ### Setup